 In \cite{KS}, Karakurt and Starkston introduced {\em star surgeries} which are new 4–dimensional symplectic operations.
 A star surgery is the operation of cutting out the neighborhood of a star shaped plumbing of symplectic 2-spheres inside a symplectic 4-manifold, and replacing it with a convex symplectic filling of strictly smaller Euler characteristic.
 Also in \cite{Star2}, Starkston showed that infinitely many star surgeries are not equivalent to any sequences of generalized symplectic rational blow-downs.

-In this paper we will give new constructions of minimal, simply connected and symplectic 4-manifolds on the Noether line and between the Noether and half Noether lines by using various types of star surgeries and complex singularities.
-We will also show that each of our manifolds has one basic class and has exotic smooth structure.
+In this paper we give new constructions of simply connected, minimal and symplectic 4-manifolds on the Noether line and between the Noether and half Noether lines by using various types of star surgeries and complex singularities.
+We also show that each of our manifolds has one Seiberg-Witten basic class up to sign, and an exotic smooth structure.
 By the latter we mean that they are homeomorphic but not diffeomorphic to the manifolds with standard smooth structures.
 We would like to note that in \cite{Ham}, symplectic 4-manifolds on the Noether line with bigger Euler characteristics were built.
-On the other hand, in literature there are different constructions of our symplectic 4-manifolds having the same topological invariants (e.g. \cite{FPS, ABKP}).
-However, here we will give completely different construction and we do not know if our manifolds are diffeomorphic to the previously constructed ones.
+On the other hand, in the literature there are different constructions of symplectic 4-manifolds having the same topological invariants (e.g. \cite{FPS, ABKP}).
+However, here we give a completely different construction and we do not know if our manifolds are diffeomorphic to the previously constructed ones.
 In fact, giving different constructions of smooth or symplectic 4-manifolds with the same invariants is interesting and an active research area.
 For instance, see \cite{P2, SS1, FS3, Mich, KS, AM, AS2} for distinct constructions of symplectic 4-manifolds which are all exotic copies of $\CP \# 6\CPb$ and $\CP \# 7\CPb$.
-However, as of today, it is not known how to distinguish the smooth structures of symplectic, exotic 4-manifolds that have the same topological invariants but are obtained in different ways, and it is an intriguing question. {\em Let us also point out that there are many other simply connected, exotic 4-manifolds, e.g. \cite{Do, P2, PSS, SS1, FS3, A, FDPS, Mich, A2, BK, AP1, ABKP, AP2, FS4} are just a few papers, among many others.
-Today, the exotic copies of $\CP\#2\,\CPb$ constructed in \cite{AP2} and \cite{FS4} are the smallest known exotic 4-manifolds, i.e., they have the smallest Euler characteristic among the all known exotic 4-manifolds.}
+However, as of today, it is not known how to distinguish the smooth structures of symplectic, exotic 4-manifolds that have the same topological invariants but are obtained in different ways, and it is an intriguing question.